Zaptopod4001/StatBuffSystem/README.md

 Test class which shows how stat buffs work.

 ## StatManager.cs
-Class which holds added stats from items.
-Add and remove stats and get the final modified stat values.
+Class which holds player character stats and added stat buffs from items.
+Use this class to add and remove stat buffs and get the final modified stat values.

 ## Stat.cs
-Class that defines stat that can be buffed.
+Class that defines a stat that can be buffed.

 ## StatMod
 Class that defines a stat buff/modifier.

 # Editor Classes